 Interested in Breast Explant/Implant Removal in Tampa, Florida?

 Are you ready for your breast explant/implant removal?
 Dr. Joshua A. Halpern is a board-certified plastic surgeon who wants to help you get back your natural breast shape and size.
-Schedule a consultation to discuss any questions or concerns about breast implant removal by calling 813-872-2696 or filling out this form.
+Schedule a free consultation to discuss any questions or concerns about breast implant removal by calling 813-872-2696 or filling out this form.

 Dr. Halpern is a member of the American Society of Plastic Surgeons, The Aesthetic Society, and International Society of Aesthetic Plastic Surgery.